kapa-moon/final-project-team-decider/README.md

 # Decider

 ## Introduction
-We believe many of us have a hard time making some decisions nowadays.
-Let "decider" choose for you.
 Decider is mainly for the users who have a hard time making choices, or the users who have many equally important tasks and feels hard to arrange the priority.

 ## Members